When is Navaratri in 2018, 2019, 2020?

 - Day 3: Chaturthi (October 12, 2018) is when the goddess is worshiped as Kushmanda, who lived inside the sun and is believed to have created the universe, giving light and energy to it.
 She represents the form of Durga that is the source of all.
 The color to be worn on this day is green.

 - Day 4: Panchami (October 13, 2018) is when the goddess is worshiped as Skandamata, the mother of Kartikeya (also known as Skanda), son of Lord Shiva and brother of Lord Ganesha.
+She represents selfless love and purity.
 The color to be worn on this day is gray.

-- Day 5: Shasthi (October 14, 2018) is when the goddess is worshiped as Katyayani, who Goddess Parvarti morphed into in order to fight and destroy the buffalo demon Mahishasura.
+- Day 6: Shasthi (October 14, 2018) is when the goddess is worshiped as Katyayani, who Goddess Parvarti morphed into in order to fight and destroy the buffalo demon Mahishasura.
 She represents a warrior form of the goddess.
-The color to be worn on this day is orange.
+The color to be worn on this day is white.

 - Day 8: Ashtami (October 17, 2018) is when the goddess is worshiped as Mahagauri, the younger version of Shailputri who had a very fair and perfect complexion.
-She represents beauty and grace, and the cleansing of sins.
+She represents grace, the cleansing of sins, and betterment of society.
 The color to be worn on this day is sky blue.

 - Day 9: Navami (October 18, 2018) is when the goddess is worshiped as Siddhidatri, who embodies all eight siddhis (supernatural powers).
 She is believed to have granted them to Lord Shiva when he worshiped her, and she also bestows them upon her devotees.
 The color to be worn on this day is pink.